Your Questions answered by alumni

-If you get sick while in Italy, you’ll have access to same-day assistance with highly qualified English-speaking doctors.
+If you get sick while in Italy, you’ll have access to same-day assistance with highly qualified English-speaking doctors who are part of the DoctorsinItaly network.
 The program includes an insurance plan with full coverage so you won’t need to worry about payment.

 What will I be able to do during free time?

-There are countless things to see and do in and around Rome, presenting you with a huge array of ways to enjoy your free time.
+There are countless things to see and do in and around Rome, Genoa, or Milan, presenting you with a huge array of ways to enjoy your free time.

-The program’s accommodation is very central, so you will have access to everything the heart of Rome offers, from culture and history to restaurants and shops.
+The program’s accommodation is very central, so you will have access to everything the heart of the city offers, from culture and history to restaurants and shops.

-Weekends are also free, allowing you to plan trips outside of Rome with the friends and colleagues you meet on the Program.
-Popular day trips include Florence, Naples, Siena, Amalfi, Ostia Antica, Orvieto and the beaches around Rome.
+Weekends are free, allowing you to plan trips out of town with the friends and colleagues you meet on the Program.
+Popular day trips out of Rome include Florence, Naples, Siena, Amalfi, Ostia Antica, Orvieto, and the beaches around Rome.